What Will be Open in Taipei During Lunar New Year 2026?

 Lanterns on display for Lantern Festival in Taipei City

-Most last for several weeks.
+Most of these displays last for several weeks.
 See my Lantern Festival Guide for the exact dates in every city.
-I usually update the article with this year’s dates once they are announced (1-2 months in advance).
+I always update the article with this year’s dates once they are announced (usually around 1-2 months in advance).

 Second, every year will host a national event in a different city.
-In 2025, this will be in in Taoyuan city, near the HSR station, from Feb.
-12 to 23.
+In 2026, this will be in Chiayi from March 3 to 15.

 Third, the Pingxi Sky Lantern Festival, where hundreds of lanterns are released in unison, is usually on two different days around Lantern Festival (one in Pingxi, one in Shifen).
-In 2025, that will be on February 8 and 12, respectively.
-See this organized trip to the event on KKday.
+In 2026, one of those will likely be on March 3, while the second will likely be on the Saturday before or after.

-Because 2025 will be the year of the snake, expect lots of snake lanterns.
+Because 2026 will be the year of the horse, expect lots of horse lanterns, including a huge one at the national event.

 Cherry Blossom Viewing